2026-03-201774038064455

 Q: What should I put on a resume if I've never had a job?

-A: Include your education (with relevant coursework), academic projects, volunteer work, extracurricular activities, skills (both hard and soft), certifications, personal projects, and any internships or informal work experiences.
+A: Include education with relevant coursework, academic projects, internships, volunteer work, extracurricular activities, skills, certifications, and personal projects.

 Q: How long should a no-experience resume be?